German constitutional reforms of October 1918: Accountability of the chancellor and ministers

 According to the new Article 15 §4, whenever the emperor was exercising his constitutional powers, the chancellor was accountable for all of his political acts.
 This applied to decrees and to statements and speeches, which by their nature were not formally countersigned by the chancellor.
 The emperor's military right of command (Kommandogewalt) was also the chancellor's responsibility and thus subject to parliamentary control.

 The new Article 15 §5 made the chancellor and ministers responsible to both the Bundesrat and the Reichstag for their conduct in office.
 The article clarified existing law, with the system remaining federal because of the accountability to the Bundesrat, although it was only the Reichstag that could force the chancellor to resign.
-The state secretaries (ministers) became accountable in the same way as the Reich chancellor, but the Reichstag could not pass a vote of no confidence against them.
+The state secretaries (ministers) became accountable in the same way as the chancellor, but the Reichstag could not pass a vote of no confidence against them.
 Ernst Huber wrote: "The differing provisions were improvised rather than fully thought out.
 The clear intention was nevertheless to give the Reichstag constitutional priority over the Bundesrat with the right of votes of confidence or no confidence.
 The October laws unmistakably relegated the Bundesrat to second place."

 The military

 The Imperial German Army was composed of the contingents of the individual states of Prussia, Bavaria, Württemberg and Saxony, with the emperor holding supreme command.
 The second reform law put an end to his independence in the command of the armed forces.
-Through the Reich chancellor, the Reichstag was to have control over the military command personnel of the Army and Navy, either directly or indirectly.
+Through the chancellor, the Reichstag was to have control over the military command personnel of the Army and Navy, either directly or indirectly.
 Military administration and matters of direct command nevertheless remained separate, with the latter not subject to parliamentary control.

 The Ministers of War of Prussia, Bavaria, Württemberg and Saxony were responsible to the Bundesrat and the Reichstag (new Article 66 §4) and had to countersign the appointment, transfer, promotion and retirement of Army officers and officials in their state's contingent (new Article 66 §3).
-In the case of the Navy, the Reich chancellor countersigned (new Article 51 §1, sentence 3).
+In the case of the Navy, the chancellor countersigned (new Article 51 §1, sentence 3).
 He also countersigned the appointments of the supreme commanders of the contingents and other senior military officers (new Article 64 §2).